How to Delegate

 Delegating with the minimum necessary restrictions opens the door for much better outcomes, and it makes life much easier for both parties.

 Although I did feel like I wanted specific things from the website, they weren’t actually requirements.
 The designer was far more skilled than me and far more likely to be able to produce a good outcome without those specifics.
 However, there was one preference I had that was a non-negotiable - I didn’t want stock photos.
-If our website was full of stock photos of office people smiling at each other, I wouldn’t have liked it.
+If the website was full of stock photos of office people smiling at each other, I wouldn’t have liked it.
 So I removed some of his authority and restricted him from choosing any design that included those photos.

 Let’s say I’d hated it, and I decided it needed to be completely redesigned.
 It would be easy for me to think “Damn, if I’d just been more detailed to begin with, we wouldn’t have wasted all this time”.
 That’s true if you take the one incident in isolation - on this one occasion delegating in this manner cost us time.
 But to judge the value of the behaviour overall, you can’t just consider the time lost when one thing goes wrong, you also have to also consider all the time saved when everything else went right as well.